bcgov/bcmaps/README.md

 ### Features

-Various layers of British Columbia, such as administrative boundaries, natural resource management boundaries, watercourses etc. All layers are available as [sp](http://cran.r-project.org/web/packages/sp/index.html) objects, and are in [BC Albers](http://spatialreference.org/ref/epsg/nad83-bc-albers/) projection, which is the [B.C. government standard](https://www.for.gov.bc.ca/hts/risc/pubs/other/mappro/index.htm).
+Various layers of British Columbia, such as administrative boundaries, natural resource management boundaries, watercourses etc. All layers are available as [sp](http://cran.r-project.org/web/packages/sp/index.html) objects, and are in [BC Albers](http://spatialreference.org/ref/epsg/nad83-bc-albers/) projection, which is the [B.C.
+Government standard](https://www.for.gov.bc.ca/hts/risc/pubs/other/mappro/index.htm).

 ### Installation